Creating an Activation

 In the Field Mapping page, specify the following:

 Select the Target Object: Select the Target object to synchronize data with.
 You can select from the displayed STANDARD or CUSTOM objects.
 Once you do this, the synchronization behaviors get enabled for selection.
 If you had selected a Target object in the Select the Data to be Synchronized step, the same object is displayed here.
 You can change this value.
+If you have added a new custom object from the user interface of your Target application, click Refresh to see the updated list.

 Select the Sync Behavior: Select an option to define how the data must be synchronized.